YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images: Experiment

 \subsection{Experimental Results}

+It is well known that the YOLO series models are designed for real-time object detection and are suitable to be deployed in web or mobile applications to assist surgeons in pediatric wrist fracture diagnosis in all regions of the world.
+The research \cite{nagy2022pediatric} has shown that the GRAZPEDWRI-DX dataset is the first publicly available and pertinent pediatric dataset, so we evaluate the performance of different models on it.

-To evaluate the performance of YOLOv9 and other SOTA models in real diagnostic scenarios, this study compares model size (parameters and floating-point operations per second), accuracy (F1 score, mean average precision at 50\% (mAP 50), and mean average precision from 50\% to 95\% (mAP 50-95)), and inference time.
+To evaluate the performance of YOLOv9 and other SOTA models in real diagnostic scenarios, this study compares model size (parameters and floating point operations), accuracy (F1 score, mean average precision at 50\% (mAP 50), and mean average precision from 50\% to 95\% (mAP 50-95)), and inference time.
 It is widely recognized that using larger input image sizes improves prediction accuracy but also requires more computational resources.
 Therefore, we conducted two experiments with input image sizes of 640 and 1024 for various scenarios, and the results are presented in Tables \ref{tab:1} and \ref{tab:2}.
 With the input size of 640, both YOLOv9-C (Compact) and YOLOv9-E (Extended) demonstrate significantly improved mAP, while maintaining a reasonable inference speed.
 Specifically, YOLOv9-E achieves mAP 50-95 of 43.32\%, which is 4.4\% higher than 41.49\% achieved by the current SOTA model YOLOv8+SA.
 When the input image size is 1024, the mAP 50-95 of YOLOv9-E reaches 43.73\%, which also obtains the SOTA performance.
 However, due to the increased inference time, it is more suitable for deployment on devices with high computing resources.
+In summary, the YOLOv9 model effectively balances inference time with fracture detection accuracy, making it suitable for deployment in web applications as a CAD system to assist surgeons in analyzing X-ray images.

+To facilitate further performance enhancement, we visualized the accuracy of various models in predicting each class, as illustrated in Fig. \ref{fig:3}.
+Across all models, the ability to accurately predict ``fracture'', ``metal'', and ``text'' classes exceeded 90\%, with YOLOv9 notably achieving a 94.8\% accuracy in ``metal'' class prediction.
+However, the performance in predicting bone anomalies and soft tissue classes was poorer, with YOLOv9 achieving only 11.3\% and 28.2\% accuracy, respectively.
+This significantly impacted the average accuracy of YOLOv9 in fracture detection.